 During program execution, the Program Counter is used to keep track of the address of the next instruction to be executed.
 It is automatically incremented by one each time an instruction is executed except for instructions, such as "JMP" or "CALL" that demand a jump to a non-consecutive Program Memory address.
+For the device with a Program Memory capacity in excess of 8K words, the Program Memory high byte address must be setup by selecting a certain program memory bank which is implemented using the program memory bank pointer bits, PBP1~PBP0.
 Only the lower 8 bits, known as the Program Counter Low Register, are directly addressable by the application program.